 Sarah is half Mexican and half Iranian and grew up in LA.
-She started Bilingual Birdies in NYC in 2007 with three students and has grow it to a 21 city operation across the US, Canada, and Australia where bilingual educators license the program to start their own Bilingual Birdies businesses to share their languages and culture with kids while earning money.
-Her intention with her work in Bilingual Birdies is to create a space where children can increase their cross-cultural awareness and celebrate diversity.
+She started Bilingual Birdies in NYC in 2007 with three students and has grown it to a 21 city operation across the US, Canada, and Australia where bilingual educators license the program to start their own Bilingual Birdies businesses to share their languages and culture with kids while earning money.
+Her intention with her work is to create a space where children can increase their cross-cultural awareness and celebrate diversity.

 Sarah was so real about her entrepreneurial journey, which, let me tell you, was NOT an easy one.
 Being an entrepreneur is never easy, but when you’re a woman of color that doesn’t come from money, it’s much harder for a whole set of other reasons.

-In episode 38, we talk about:
+In episode 38, Sarah and I talk about: